DarkflameUniverse/DarkflameServer/README.md

     - Avoid `:` and `@` characters
     - Once the database user is created, changing the password will not update it, so the server will just fail to connect.
   - Set `EXTERNAL_IP` to your LAN IP or public IP if you want to host the game for friends & family
+- The directory structure should now be: your-client-directory/
+  ├── docker-compose.yml
+  ├── .env
+  └── client/
+      ├── legouniverse.exe
+      ├── client/
+      │   ├── res/
+      │   └── locale/
+      ├── versions/
+      └── patcher/
 - Open a terminal in the folder with the `docker-compose.yml` and `client`
 - Run `docker compose up -d`
   - This might require `sudo` on Linux, and a recent version of [docker compose](https://docs.docker.com/compose/install/)
-- Run `docker exec -it dlu-darkflameserver-1 /app/MasterServer -a` and follow the instructions to create the initial admin account
+- Run `docker exec -it darkflameserver /app/MasterServer -a` and follow the instructions to create the initial admin account
 - Open <http://localhost:8000> to access Nexus Dashboard with the admin account to create normal users
 - Set `AUTHSERVERIP=0:localhost` in `client/boot.cfg`
   - Replace `localhost` with the value of `EXTERNAL_IP` if you changed that earlier.